roseengineering/rffdtd/README.md

-  --steps STEPS    explicitly set number of simulation steps (default: None) --ntau NTAU      pulse width of excitation in units of simulation steps (default: 20) --ndelay NDELAY  time delay of excitation in units of pulse widths (default: 6.5) --zline ZLINE    line impedance of ports in ohms (default: 50) --ngpu NGPU      number of GPUs to use, or all by default (default: None) --dtype DTYPE    "float" or "double" data type (default: float) --device DEVICE  "cuda" or "cpu" compute device, otherwise will autodetect (default: None)
+  --steps STEPS    explicitly set number of simulation steps (default: None) --ntau NTAU      pulse width of excitation in units of simulation steps (default: 20) --ndelay NDELAY  time delay of excitation in units of pulse widths (default: 6.5) --zo ZO          line impedance of ports in ohms (default: 50) --ngpu NGPU      number of GPUs to use, or all by default (default: None) --dtype DTYPE    "float" or "double" data type (default: float) --device DEVICE  "cuda" or "cpu" compute device, otherwise will autodetect (default: None)